fireship-io/fireship.io/hugo/content/_index.md

 ---
 title: Fireship.io
-description: Training and Consulting for App Developers | Full Courses, Video Lessons, Chat, and more.
+description: Training and Consultation for App Developers | Full Courses, Video Lessons, Chat, and more.
 ---